Farazkhan16/Farazkhandemo/README.md

-# Farazkhandemo
+# Farazkhan-demo
-This is my first repository
+This is my first git repository